Passenger Rail - Frequently Asked Questions

 Q1.
 What are the capital costs required to get the 2nd Train frequency between the Twin Cities and Chicago running; how much would Minnesota pay?

-Answer - Current figures are in a range of $55M to $72.3M.
-These include track and signal upgrades to enable the service, professional services, and contingency planning.
-These costs do not include equipment which would could be existing equipment leased from Amtrak.
-The capital costs would be split primarily equally between Minnesota, Wisconsin, and Illinois; up to $24M each. * This infrastructure work is scheduled to begin in the summer of 2023, and to be completed by early 2025.
+Answer - Current figures are in a range of $55M to $72.3M for the entire route.
+These include track and signal upgrades, new sidings, station enhancements, professional services, and contingency planning.
+Minnesota appropriated $10M in 2022 to leverage a $38M Federal grant for these costs.
+This infrastructure work is scheduled to begin in the second quarter of 2024, and to be completed by mid to late 2025.
 Canadian Pacific, the host railway for this service has stated that the new train can roll before the infrastructure work is completed.
 The 2nd train could begin service as early as 2023.

 Q2.
 How much would the 2nd Train cost to operate?